 Applying gentle pressure during a scalp massage can facilitate good blood circulation.
-It also rapidly oxygenates and detoxifies the hair follicle cells.
-However, it is important to pick the right massaging method to prevent any possible hair damage.
+It promotes scalp oxygenation and detoxifies the hair follicle cells.
+However, it is important to pick the right massaging method to prevent any possible hair damage and boost scalp nourishment.

 - Gently massage your scalp with your fingertips, in circular motions.
 Focus on the hair roots to improve blood circulation to the scalp.